Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Mitigating Communication and Synchronization Costs

 \subsection{Communication-avoiding 3D algorithm framework}

 As the speed discrepancy between communication and floating point operation becomes increasingly large, communication time often dominates the parallel runtime of a parallel algorithm, especially for a sparse matrix algorithm.
-One primary innovation of the parallel sparse direct solver in the 1990s and 2000s was the 2D blocking algorithms for sparse LU decomposition and sparse triangular solution, such as SuperLU\_DIST~\cite{li-sc98,lidemmel03} and WSMP~\cite{gupta-toms-2002}, This was motivated from the dense algorithms design in the ScaLAPACK library~\cite{scalapackmanual}.
+One primary innovation in parallel sparse direct solvers in the 1990s and 2000s was the 2D blocking algorithm for sparse LU decomposition and sparse triangular solution, such as those used in SuperLU\_DIST~\cite{li-sc98,lidemmel03}, WSMP~\cite{gupta-toms-2002}.
+This was motivated from the dense matrix algorithms in the ScaLAPACK library~\cite{scalapackmanual}.
 In these 2D algorithms, the processes are organized in a two-dimensional grid, with communication restricted within process rows or process columns.
 The sparse L and U factors are partitioned into 2D blocks, which generally are of non-uniform size and are sparsity-induced.
 These 2D blocks are cyclically mapped to the 2D process grid.
-However, when using thousands processes, more than 90\% time was still spent in communication~\cite{sao-JPDC-2019}.
+Prior to these efforts, a more ﬁne-grained 2D approach was developed by van der Stappen et al. for the sparse LU on a mesh of transputers~\cite{Stappen93}, where they used the block size 1 by 1.
+This led to speedups of up to a factor 107 on 400 transputers.
+However, despite the improved scalability, when using thousands of processes, the 2D algorithm still spends more than 90\% of the time in communication~\cite{sao-JPDC-2019}.

-In recent two decades, there is a growing body of research on novel algorithms that require asymptotically lower amount of communication than the existing parallel algorithms (e.g., ~\cite{Ballard_et_al_2014}).
+In last two decades, there is a growing body of research on novel algorithms that require asymptotically lower amount of communication than the earlier parallel algorithms (e.g.,~\cite{Ballard_et_al_2014}).
 These algorithms are termed communication-avoiding algorithms, or CA algorithms for short.
-One notable class of CA algorithms is to trade off extra memory for reduced communication.
+One notable class of CA algorithms trade off extra memory for reduced communication.
 The rationale behind this is based on the analysis that the communication lower bounds decrease as the size of local memory increases~\cite[Section 2]{Ballard_et_al_2014}.
-Based on this principle, the 3D and 2.5D CA algorithms was developed for dense matrix-multiplication and LU decomposition~\cite{irony2002trading,solomonik2011COLU}. \footnote{The 3D process configuration is a special case of the 2.5D configuration.}
+Based on this principle, the 3D and 2.5D CA algorithms were developed for dense matrix-multiplication and LU decomposition~\cite{irony2002trading,solomonik2011COLU}. \footnote{The 3D process configuration is a special case of the 2.5D configuration.}

 Inspired by the success of 2.5D dense CA algorithms, Sao et al. developed the first 3D CA algorithm for SpLU~\cite{sao-JPDC-2019} and SpTRSV~\cite{sao2019}.
 The 3D CA algorithm framework uses a 3D logical process grid, instead of the 2D process grid that was the state-of-the-art as of 2018.
 The algorithm replicates some data to reduce both the number of messages and the communication volume.
 In addition, the 3D sparse algorithms can use the elimination tree to efficiently map the sparse matrix to the 3D process grid to further localize the communication among subsets of processes.
 On the other hand, the 2.5D dense LU algorithm cannot exploit this feature.
 As a result, the 3D sparse algorithm not only reduces communication but also shortens the critical path of SpLU.
 For matrices with planar graph structure (e.g., planar grids and meshes), the critical path length of Sao's 3D SpLU algorithm is $\bigo {n\,/\,\log n }$ whereas the critical path of a typical 2D algorithm is $\bigo{n}$.